Skip to main content

 Teacher Tips icon Teacher Tips - Scaffolding

 Have students start with simple tasks first and then combine those tasks into more advanced autonomous programs.
-Remember that teams can reset their robots as many times as they want during the Robot Skills Programming portion.
+Remember that teams can reset their robots as many times as they want during the Autonomous Coding Skills.

 Extend Your Learning icon Extend Your Learning - Let's Start Planning Like a Team!